TOURNAMENT RULES & PROCEDURES

 vary among the judges, depending on what they observe and record, but judges

-are expected to record as many interactions as possible, and MUST base their decision
+are expected to record as many interactions as possible, and MUST base their

-whether actions should receive positive or negative tally marks.
+indicate whether actions should receive positive or negative tally marks.

 Positive Marks.
 Marks are NOT awarded for off-balancing an opponent per